 Change management is a real challenge for DAM projects.
-Digital asset management doesn’t exist in a silo.
-It’s a digital media management hub to marketing, creative, IT, HR, and more, though not every team gains the same benefits from the DAM tools.
-Your UX research will help you understand the opportunities to improve specific teams’ workflows and inspire ideas on what to communicate to those teams.
+DAM doesn’t exist in a silo.
+It connects marketing, creative, IT, HR, and more.
+Your user research will help you understand the opportunities to improve specific teams’ workflows and inspire ideas on what to communicate to those teams.

 Metadata is the key to effective searching, which is why metadata management is essential.
 As the DAM admin, your ability to create a sound metadata strategy that matches user searches to the data describing the files will help foster findability and usability within your DAM system.

 Whether you own the majority of metadata application or you empower others too, controlled vocabulary lists (CVLs) bring consistency to your metadata.